The Tinder Swindler reacts to Netflix series before deleting Instagram

 He then stated: “ Until then, please keep an open mind and heart.”

-The Tinder Swindler, which was released on Wednesday (2 February), has proved a Netflix hit.
+The Tinder Swindler, which was released on Wednesday (2 February), has proved a Netflix hit, with viewers praising the “real hero” of the series.

 Find our verdict on the series here.